Nikon D800E vs Olympus E-M1 III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The E-M1 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the D800E has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D800E has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D800E was succeeded by the Nikon D810.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D800E and E-M1 III can be found, respectively, in the Nikon D800E Manual (free pdf) or the online Olympus E-M1 III Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D800E or the Olympus E-M1 III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.